• Contact Us

 Ian Roberts

-Former Des Moines Public Schools (DMPS) Superintendent, Guyanese Ian Roberts was sentenced Friday to two years in prison after pleading guilty to federal immigration and weapons charges.
+Former Des Moines Public Schools (DMPS) superintendent, Guyanese Ian Roberts was sentenced on Friday to two years in prison after pleading guilty to federal immigration and weapons charges.

 Roberts was the first Black superintendent at DMPS.
-He led the state’s largest school district from July 2023 until he resigned in October following his arrest by ICE officers.
+He led the state’s largest school district from July 2023 until he resigned in October following his arrest by Immigration and Customs Enforcement (ICE) officers.

 Roberts will be credited for the time he’s already been incarcerated since his arrest, which his attorney said could be around nine months by the time he’s transported.